 Part of the Echo Point lookout in Katoomba is closed until August 2020 due to upgrades.
 For more information visit Echo Point upgrades

-For more information, please call the NPWS Blue Mountains Heritage Centre in Blackheath on 02 4787 8877.Safety alerts: Caution - Victory track tree fall and landslide
+or contact the Blue Mountains City Council on 02 4780 5000.Safety alerts: Caution - Victory track tree fall and landslide

 The Victory track has changed track conditions due to fallen trees, debris and trip hazards.
 The trail is rough and steep in sections because of erosion caused by flooding.
 Take care along this route.